 Early History of the Binnington family

-Another 145 words (10 lines of text) are included under the topic Early Binnington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Binnington research.
+Another 73 words (5 lines of text) are included under the topic Early Binnington History in all our PDF Extended History products and printed products wherever possible.

 Binnington Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Binnington has been spelled many different ways, including Benington, Bennington and others.

 Early Notables of the Binnington family (pre 1700)